Transcatheter Aortic Valve Replacement (TAVR)

 During TAVR, the transcatheter valve procedure can be performed via one of several potential access points:

-• Transfemoral: a small opening is made for a catheter in a large artery in the groin area at the top of the leg.
+• Transfemoral: A small opening is made for a catheter in a large artery in the groin area at the top of the leg.
 The catheter is threaded through the leg artery, up the aorta around the arch and into the aortic valve for valve placement.

-• Transapical: a three to four inch opening is made in the chest wall, between the ribs on the left side.
+• Transapical: A three to four inch opening is made in the chest wall, between the ribs on the left side.
 The catheter is inserted through the chest wall, the heart wall and directly into the aortic valve for valve replacement.

-• Transaortic: a two to three inch opening is made at the top of the breast bone.
+• Transaortic: A two to three inch opening is made at the top of the breast bone.
 The catheter is inserted directly into the aorta and down into the aortic valve for valve placement.

-• Transaxillary: sometimes a transfemoral approach may not be possible and a transaxillary /subclavian route may be taken to access/replace the valve.
+• Transaxillary: Sometimes a transfemoral approach may not be possible and a transaxillary /subclavian route may be taken to access/replace the valve.

 Once the catheter is inserted through the access point, your doctor will use advanced imaging techniques to guide the catheter through your blood vessels, to your heart and into the aortic valve.